 In a work schedule, activities are grouped under certain WBS levels.
 For example in a construction project schedule, electrical cabling activities are grouped under electrical WBS levels, piping activities are grouped under mechanical WBS levels.
 This improves the quality of scheduling, tracking and reporting.

 Keep in mind that the WBS describes deliverables and activity groups not the activities in detail.

 How to Create a Work Breakdown Structure ?

+Let’s discuss how to create a work breakdown structure.
 According to the PMBOK Guide, the Work Breakdown Structure creation process should involve the project manager, project team, project management team, and stakeholders.

 The project scope of work (scope statement), Organizational Process Assets and requirement documentation are the essential inputs for Work Breakdown Structure creation process.

 Basically, the WBS is an important tool for modern project management methodologies.
 Once it is created for a current project, it can be used for future projects which have the same scope and deliverables.
 If there is a change in the scope or the client asks for a scope change then the WBS should be changed.